Rather be safe than sorry

 Drivers have a responsibility to ensure their own safety as well as that of their passengers and other road users.

 “The booze bus is not a white elephant.
 We have enjoyed a significant increase in the number of successes since the deployment of the mobile traffic office with holding cells on wheels and will continue to deploy this asset to curb traffic violations and also save lives on our roads at the coast,” emphasised Walvis Bay traffic chief, Eben Platt.
+He implored road users not to look for a traffic officer as a reason to obey the rules of the road.

 “Drivers have to think for themselves, their passengers and other road users.
 Rather depart early for your destination, plan your route and apply the rules of the road.
 Stay within the speed limits, ensure that your vehicle and trailer is roadworthy.
 Those who are not doing so, should be prepared to carry the consequences.”